 “What we take students through is what we do in practice, which includes stress-testing facts, communication, drilling down to ‘do we have everything, what don't we have’.”

 3. Review the legislation

 Once you have established the facts and tested them, it is about understanding the relationship between those facts and the law.
 This is where Andy’s emphasis on being up to date on legislation comes into play.

 “Tax professionals need to understand what areas of law are involved, making sure that we've reviewed legislation, any case law, any rulings,” he says.

 “Our passion comes from problem-solving in the context of legislation and abiding by the rules.
 The advice we provide needs to work for the Australian Tax Office and for the client.”

 4. Applying law to the facts

-Andy says once tax practitioners get on top of law relevant to the facts, they need to begin applying that law to the client’s scenario.
+There is no such thing as one size fits all.
+Once tax practitioners get on top of law relevant to the facts, they need to begin applying that law to the client’s scenario.

 “No client advice is ever really the same and looking at approaching an issue with a very clear mind means stepping back from it and understanding how all the dots get joined together.
-It’s about seeing where the logic is, and then proceeding on that basis,” he explains.
+It’s about seeing where the logic is, and then proceeding on that basis,” Andy explains.